This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Take a Spin on an Ice Bike

 Yes, I had to start with a winter activity.
-This is Buffalo, after all, and I’m writing this in November.
+This is Buffalo, after all.
 We get an average of 100 inches of snow per year and were the “champs” for snowiest city last winter.

 But back to the activity at hand: ice biking.
 Put a bicycle on a stand and swap out the front wheel for an ice skate and you’ve got a whole new sport that’s surprisingly fun (and a whole lot more stable than a regular bike in the snow).

 The best place to try ice biking is at Buffalo Canalside, in the heart of downtown.
 You can rent ice bikes to ride around their rink from roughly mid-November through mid-March.
 And while you’re there, don’t forget to try out the ice bumper cars, too.